gatchimuchio/GUI-Shell-Public/README.md

 - everything **not yet proven is listed as a release blocker** — not quietly omitted.

 If that discipline holds, it shouldn't matter much who typed it.
 That's the thing being demonstrated.

+**And building it through an LLM was not incidental — it is the thesis.** GUI-Shell's goal is to be an *LLM-readable responsibility substrate*: a codebase a **different** LLM can read and safely extend.
+The most direct way to demonstrate that property is to construct the system through an LLM in the first place — from its own contracts, schemas, and conformance rules.
+If an LLM can build this from the contracts, an LLM can read those contracts and extend it.
+The construction *is* the existence proof of the design goal.
+The schemas in `specs`, the checks in `tooling/conformance_tests`, and the standards in `docs/standards` are written to be consumed by agents, not only by people.
+What that demonstrates is deliberately bounded — an agent can extend the system *within declared contracts*; it is not a claim of broad interoperability or public-standard adoption (see *What is — and is NOT — claimed* below).

 ## What GUI-Shell is